 If only part of the property is leased, the tax value must be reduced as follows:

 If a tax value has previously been determined for the leased plot, but such that the tax value is included in the total tax value of the property, you must deduct the tax value of the leased plot.
 The value you deduct must be proportionate in order to take into account any percentage-based adjustments to the tax values during the years since the tax value was determined.
-If the value of the leased plot amounted to 20% of the tax value of the entire property at the time the tax value was determined, the reduction must be 20% of the tax value of the property for the 2015 income year.
+If the value of the leased plot amounted to 20 per cent of the tax value of the entire property at the time the tax value was determined, the reduction must be 20 per cent of the tax value of the property for the 2017 income year.

-If the capital value (tax value) of the leased plot has not specifically been determined previously, you must reduce the tax value of the property by the capitalised value of the ground rent for the leased plot.
-If the reduction in accordance with this point results in the tax value of the remaining (unleased) part of the property being lower than that of other similar properties, you must enter a new tax value which corresponds to that of similar properties and which does not exceed 80% of the verifiable market value.
-Give information on the change under item 5.0 (Additional information) of the tax return.
+If the capital value of the leased plot has not specifically been determined previously, you must reduce the tax value of the property by the capitalised value of the ground rent for the leased plot.
+If the reduction in accordance with this point results in the tax value of the remaining (unleased) part of the property being lower than that of other similar properties, you must enter a new tax value which corresponds to that of similar properties and which does not exceed 80 per cent of the verifiable market value.
+Give information on a separate attachment to the tax report.
 The tax office can set a new tax value.